About the African Diaspora International Film Festival (ADIFF)

 Our Legacy

-With over three decades of programming, ADIFF has introduced hundreds of films to North American audiences, many of which have gone on to receive international acclaim.
-Through our partnership with ArtMattan Films, we ensure that these vital stories continue to reach audiences through distribution and educational outreach long after the festival curtains close.
-Watch ADIFF Films online HERE.
+For over three decades, ADIFF has introduced hundreds of films to U.S. audiences, many of which have gone on to receive international recognition.
+In partnership with ArtMattan Films, the festival extends the life of these works through distribution and ongoing access to audiences.

 logo_highres_ADIFF_700px.jpg